 Other fishers: solo trip

-Game Plan: keep moving, find fish
+Game Plan: keep moving, look for redfish

-Gear: two #8 fly rods
+Gear: Two #8 fly rods

 Lures: Waldner’s spoon fly (chartreuse), small beige elk hair crab